-Making natural shampoo is fairly easy.
+Making natural shampoo does not take much equipment.
 Here is a generalized overview of a shampoo procedure.
 It all depends on the raw materials used in the formulation, the reaction of the ingredients and this dictates which phase to add the ingredients.

 Water ingredients (glycerin, gums, hydrolyzed proteins, water-phase preservative)

 - Combine Phase A into Phase B and gently mix to reduce creating a lot of bubbles

 - Add Phase C and gently mix

 - Adjust pH